rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 7. Navigate to the ExtractedFiles folder and the corresponding ID number for the image you have open, and hit “Enter”
 8. Click “OK.”
 9. Once the export has finished, a dialogue box will open with details of how many folders and files have been exported.
 Click “OK.”
-10. Continue doing these one at a time, paying attention to what number you are on so it exports to the correct folder in Extracted Files
+10. Continue doing these one at a time, paying attention to what number you are on so it exports to the correct folder in ExtractedFiles.
 11. If you did not generate a fiwalk report (or alternatively, export a directory listing and checksum manifest from FTK Imager) during Tier 1, create reports now.
     * To get a directory listing, right click on the top level of the disk image in the Evidence Tree pane and select "Export Directory Listing."
 Enter the object/batch ID followed by "_directorylisting" as the file name.
     * To get a checksum manifest, right click on the second level of the tree and select "Export File Hash List."
 Enter the object/batch ID followed by "_hashes" as the file name.